pmatulis/maas-one/README.md

 ## Create the Juju controller

-Create a controller called 'maas-one' for cloud 'mymaas' from the KVM host:
+From the KVM host, create a controller called 'maas-one' for cloud 'mymaas'.
+The node with the assigned tag 'juju' will be used:

     juju bootstrap --bootstrap-constraints tags=juju mymaas maas-one